-- continuing to contribute to inter-agency working in line with statutory guidance, including 'Working together to safeguard children' - ensuring that an effective safeguarding/child protection policy is in place, together with a staff behaviour policy, where applicable.
-For schools and colleges, the child protection policy should include procedures for minimising and dealing with peer-on-peer abuse and the approach to managing reports of sexting - appointing a designated safeguarding lead and, in schools and colleges, ensuring that they undergo child protection training every two years - prioritising the welfare of children and learners and creating a culture where staff are confident to challenge senior leaders over any safeguarding concerns - making sure that children and learners are taught how to recognise risk and know where to go for help when they need it - putting in place appropriate safeguarding responses to children and learners who go missing from early years and education settings, particularly on repeat occasions - carrying out reasonable checks, for example for links with extremism, on, and assessing what will be appropriate supervision of, all visitors who are intending to work with children, learners and/or staff or to address assemblies - if named as a relevant agency, cooperating with the new local multi-agency safeguarding partner arrangements.
-It is expected that, locally, the three safeguarding partners will name schools and colleges as relevant agencies and ensure that they are fully involved in the new arrangements.
+- continuing to contribute to multi-agency working in line with statutory guidance, including 'Working together to safeguard children' - ensuring that an effective safeguarding/child protection policy is in place, together with a staff behaviour policy, where applicable.
+For schools and colleges, the child protection policy should include procedures for minimising and dealing with sexual harassment, online sexual abuse and sexual violence and the approach to managing reports of sexual violence and harassment and concerns about the sharing of nude and semi-nude images (also known as youth-produced sexual imagery) - appointing a designated safeguarding lead and, in schools and colleges, ensuring that they undergo child protection training every two years - prioritising the welfare of children and learners and creating a culture where staff are confident to challenge senior leaders over any safeguarding concerns - making sure that children and learners are taught how to recognise risk and know where to go for help when they need it - putting in place appropriate safeguarding responses to children and learners who go missing from early years and education settings, particularly on repeat occasions

+- carrying out reasonable checks (for example, for links with extremism) on and assessing what will be appropriate supervision of all visitors who are intending to work with children, learners and/or staff or who may be visiting to address assemblies - if named as a relevant agency, cooperating with the multi-agency safeguarding arrangements put in place by the local safeguarding partners.
+It is expected that, locally, the three safeguarding partners will name schools and colleges as relevant agencies and ensure that they are fully involved in the new arrangements